 It is often harder to select gifts for men, but I’ve come up with a few ideas.
 For me buying for Dad was a lot harder than buying for Mom.
-But everyone likes to get gifts that are handmade.
+But everyone likes to get handmade gifts.
 You can turn a project specifically for them and that will make your gift very special.

 7 Gifts for Men, Turned by You

 Here are 7 gifts for men that you can turn on your lathe.
-These presents range from the simple to the complex and all are suitable for a Father’s Day gift, birthday present, Christmas present, or just because.
+These presents range from the simple to the complex and all are suitable for Father’s Day, Birthdays, Christmas, or just because.

 There is a bonus section at the end of the post with some other ideas for you to consider.